jgruber/tmos-cloudinit/README.md

 ### Warning: DHCPv6 does not include interface-mtu support, meaning your access to your management interface might not be reliable.
 IPv6 requires the mgmt interface be set to a minumum of 1280 bytes, but SDN tunnel types might limit it to below the standard 1500 bytes. ###

 The declarations must be coherent with the deployment environment.
 As an example, the f5-declarative-onboarding declaration would need to include the `internal` VLAN and the `self_1nic` SelfIP classes to properly declare a 1NIC deployment.

+This cloudinit module optionally composes f5-declarative-onboarding declarations in the `/config/cloud/f5-declarative-onboarding` directory.

+This cloudinit module optionally composes f5-appsrvs-3 declarations in the `/config/cloud/f5-appsrvs-3` directory.

 | Module Attribute | Default | Description|
 | --------------------- | -----------| ---------------|